 Birmingham is a relatively large city located in the state of Alabama.
 With a population of 212,461 people and 74 constituent neighborhoods, Birmingham is the largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Birmingham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Birmingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Birmingham is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Birmingham who work in office and administrative support (14.80%), sales jobs (10.04%), and food service (7.41%).
+There are especially a lot of people living in Birmingham who work in office and administrative support (14.45%), sales jobs (10.04%), and management occupations (7.62%).

-The education level of Birmingham citizens is a little higher than the average for US cities and towns: 23.09% of adults in Birmingham have at least a bachelor's degree.
+The citizens of Birmingham are slightly better educated than the national average of 21.84% for all cities and towns, with 24.24% of adults in Birmingham having a bachelor's degree or advanced degree.

 Birmingham is a very ethnically-diverse city.
 The people who call Birmingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Birmingham residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Birmingham include English, German, African, and Scottish.